 In terms of convenience, Bluetooth technology gives us the convenience to be able to do away with wires and be wireless.

 So to quickly and shortly answer your question, yes!
-You could make your projector a Bluetooth projector using a Bluetooth transmitter, read below to find out how.
+You could make your projector a Bluetooth projector using a Bluetooth transmitter, check out bluetooth transmitters on Amazon.